 Most people who have stable angina can control their symptoms by taking medicines as prescribed and nitroglycerin when needed.
 Staying active is also important.
-But if these things don't help you manage your angina, try these tips:
+Before you get started, ask your doctor what kind of activities would be good for you.
+But if prescription medicines and activity don't help you manage your angina, try these tips:

 When angina is more severe and you are having a hard time managing it, you can:

 Tell your doctor right away if:

 Author: Healthwise Staff

 Medical Review: Rakesh K. Pai, MD - Cardiology, Electrophysiology

 Martin J. Gabica, MD - Family Medicine